pranitbauva1997/pranitbauva1997.github.io/content/_index.md

 that helps technology companies deliver and process real-time webhooks securely and reliably.

+I help technology companies which utilize event-driven architectures so that engineering teams can focus on building their core competitive advantage and outsource webhooks parts to Nirah.
+The long-term mission for Nirah is to make server-to-server communications better and would approach that mission one product at a time.

 Webhooks are HTTP requests
 sent by a server which needs to communicate about a state change for e.g